chazgiese/Mentarii/README.md

 ### Smart Text Replacement
 1. **Select existing text elements** on your canvas
 2. **Ask for a list or multiple items** (e.g., "a list of dates in descending order")
-3. **AI generates exactly the right number** of items to match your selection
+3. **AI generates a plain JSON array** with at least as many items as your selection
 4. **Each selected text element** gets replaced with a corresponding item
 5. **Order is preserved** based on the position of your selected elements